A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Introduction

-The aim of this work is to introduce an accurate computational model accounting for all the features of the hemodynamics in the left heart (LH): the motion of the surrounding tissue, the dynamics of aortic valve (AV) and mitral valve (MV), transitional flow effects, and the flows and pressures in the rest of cardiocirculatory system.
-Moreover, the present study stands as a significant step towards a high fidelity fluid dynamics model of the whole human heart.
+The aim of this work is to introduce an accurate computational model accounting for all the features of the hemodynamics in the left heart (LH): the motion of the surrounding cardiac tissue, the dynamics of aortic valve (AV) and mitral valve (MV), transitional flow effects, and the flows and pressures in the rest of the cardiocirculatory system.
+Moreover, the present study represents a significant step towards a high fidelity fluid dynamics model of the whole human heart.

-A key point in 3D computational fluid dynamics (CFD) models is the treatment of the boundary displacement, driving the blood motion in the heart chambers.
-Boundary displacement can be modeled mainly according to the following two paradigms: Fluid-Structure-Interaction (FSI) models and CFD simulation under a prescribed motion.
-In cardiac FSI problems, the fluid model is coupled with the electromechanics (EM) model and the coupling is explicitly solved, entailing a high computational effort \cite{viola2021fsei, viola2020fluid, karabelas2018towards, viola2021effects, choi2015new, gerbi2018numerical}.
-In prescribed displacement CFD simulations, on the other hand, the influence of the cardiac walls motion is modeled by analytical laws \cite{TagliabueLV,DMQ_2019, tagliabue2017complex, ZDMQ_2020, domenichini2005three, baccani2002vortex, zheng2012computational, seo2013effect} or by patient-specific image-based reconstructions \cite{Fumagalli2020, This_regurgitation, Chnafa_2014, MasciLA, masci2017patient, masci2020proof}.
+A key point in 3D hemodynamic models is the treatment of the boundary displacement, especially in the cardiac chambers, were the blood motion is driven by the heart contraction and relaxation.
+Boundary displacement can be mainly modeled according to the following two paradigms: Fluid-Structure-Interaction (FSI) models and Computational Fluid Dynamics (CFD) simulations under a prescribed wall motion.
+In cardiac FSI problems, the fluid model is coupled with an electromechanics (EM) model and the coupling is explicitly solved, entailing a high computational effort \cite{viola2021fsei, viola2020fluid, karabelas2018towards, viola2021effects, choi2015new, gerbi2018numerical, bucelli2021partitioned, santiago2018fully, santiago2018fluid}.
+In prescribed displacement CFD simulations, on the other hand, the influence of the cardiac walls motion is modeled by analytical laws \cite{TagliabueLV,DMQ_2019, tagliabue2017complex, ZDMQ_2020, domenichini2005three, baccani2002vortex, zheng2012computational, seo2013effect}, by patient-specific image-based reconstructions \cite{Fumagalli2020, This_regurgitation, Chnafa_2014, MasciLA, masci2017patient, masci2020proof}, or via the displacement field computed from a previous EM simulation \cite{augustin2016patient, karabelas2018towards, fernandez_2019}.